csc-training/elements-of-hpc/What is a supercomputer/cloud_vs_traditional_HPC.md

  One limitation is that it offers  limited customization options.
 There are also concerns about privacy and confidentiality, some work involves NDA.
 While the computing can be veyr cheap, other fees might be leverage on data storage and manipulation.

-High-Performance Computing (HPC) is the use of parallel processing to run advanced application programs efficiently, reliably, and quickly.
-The term applies in particular to systems that operate above one teraflop

 [![Traditional HPC vs cloud computing](https://ars.els-cdn.com/content/image/3-s2.0-B9780128038994000067-f06-01-9780128038994.jpg?_)](https://ars.els-cdn.com/content/image/3-s2.0-B9780128038994000067-f06-01-9780128038994.jpg?_)